-Analysis: In AY 2016-2017, the target was met, as 63 out of the 74 (85%) student projects sampled were judged competent or higher in their ability to use critical thinking.
-Based on the analysis of these results, and to further aid students in their use of critical thinking, we increased instruction in how to explore and render insight in argument, reasoning, and methodology.
+Analysis: In AY 2017-18, the target was met, as 71 out of 80 (89%) student projects were judged competent or higher in their ability to use critical thinking.
+This represented a 4% increase from the previous year.
+Increased instruction in critical thinking was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their use of critical thinking, faculty increased instruction in how to explore and render insight in argument, reasoning, and methodology.
 This instruction took various forms, including exercises asking students to identify their assumptions about a specific text, exercises on suspending your beliefs, discussions of ethical dilemmas related to the texts being taught, and discussions of how to react when your way of thinking is challenged.

-In AY 2017-18, the target was met again, as 71 out of 80 (89%) student projects were judged competent or higher in their ability to use critical thinking.
+In AY 2018-19, the target was met, as 106 out of 114 (93%) student projects were judged competent or higher in their ability to use critical thinking.
 This represents a 4% increase from the previous year.
 Increased instruction in critical thinking is the reason for this increase.
 Further action will be taken to emphasize how to explore and render insight in argument, reasoning, and methodology.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 11.1.
-The AY 2017-2018 results marked a 4% improvement over AY 2016-2017.
-This increase results from increased instruction in critical thinking skills.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to use critical thinking.
-Our courses will be further refined to increase instruction in how to explore and render insight in argument, reasoning, and methodology.
-Because of our improvement, we will be setting our new target at 92% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to use critical thinking.
+Courses will be further refined to increase instruction in how to explore and render insight in argument, reasoning, and methodology.
+Because of the improvement, faculty will be setting the new target at 95% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.